quangminhit94/blog-fullstack/README.md

 ## 7. how CORS works

 When our React Frontend communicate with Express server, we're pretending origin locahost:3000 to localhost:5000 using proxy.
 This process can be called using cors

+## 8. why not use ORM like Sequelize

+- What is Sequelize

+    Sequelize is an Object Relational Mapper (ORM), which simplifies interacting with relational databases by abstracting away the need to use SQL directly.

+- Why not use ORM like Sequelize?
+  - Preference for directly working with SQL
+  - Allows more control than ORM
+  - More resource for SQL than an ORM
+  - ORM skills are not transferable, SQL skills are very transferable